hnarayanan/harishnarayanan.org/content/writing/tensorflow-artistic-style.md

 ## So what is Prisma and how might it work?

-Prisma is a mobile app (iPhone and Android at the time this piece was written) that allows you to transfer the style of one image, say a impressionist painting, onto the content of another, say a picture of your baby.
+Prisma is a mobile app (iPhone and Android at the time this piece was written) that allows you to transfer the style of one image, say an impressionist painting, onto the content of another, say a picture of your baby.
 Here's a demo of the kind of images that it generates.